Alright, you hooligan.

 Sure, they can help—but to learn Japanese fundamentals you’ll need a good old-fashioned textbook.

-Textbooks teach you the language in its most correct form.
+Japanese textbooks teach you the language in its most correct form.

 Or when you’re apartment-hunting and can’t speak politely to a potential landlord?

 Since you’re here, I’ll assume this means you’ve discovered this need and are officially in the market for a good textbook to reinforce your Japanese learning.

 Well, you’ve definitely come to the right place.

 As a Japanese student, you’ve got way more choices to make than just paperback, hardcover or e-book.